14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 How to buy tickets to the Ghibli Museum

-A heads up about tickets: getting one requires planning as they are quick to sell out and impossible to buy on the spot.
 Tickets are sold online for a specific date and time and are released for sale on the 10th of each month for the following month.
 You’ll need to stand by with your credit card and fast clicking action if you want to have a good choice of time slots.

-You can buy up to 6 tickets at once and you’ll need to present your ticket reservation email once you arrive at the Ghibli Museum.
+You can buy up to 6 tickets at once, and you’ll need to present your ticket reservation email once you arrive at the Ghibli Museum.
 Say hi to Totoro for me!

 Getting to the Ghibli Museum: train or car?